Â© Diego Cervo/Shutterstock.com

-With permanent insurance there's an investment component to build cash value in addition to the death benefit.
-A policy's face amount is the money that will be paid at death or at policy maturity -- most permanent polices mature around age 100.
-Cash value is the amount available if you die or surrender a policy before its maturity, according to the Life and Health Insurance Foundation for Education, or LIFE.
+With permanent insurance, there’s an investment component to build cash value in addition to the death benefit.
+A policy’s face amount is the money that will be paid at death or at policy maturity — most permanent policies mature around age 100.
+Cash value is the amount available if you die or surrender a policy before its maturity, according to Life Happens, formerly the Life and Health Foundation for Education.

 Term vs. permanent insurance